ncphillips/crowdstudy/README.md

 Data is stored in a Mongo database, which is made accessible through `req.db`.
 By default, there are no models or any other kind of type checking, but feel free to add them as needed.

+### The Worker Collection
+Information about workers from Crowdflower and Mechanical Turk will be stored in a MongoDB `workers` collection.
+These documents will have the following structure:

+    {
+        id: 1341235,                // The Crowdflower or mTurk ID.
+        platform: 'crowdflower',    // A string containing either "crowdflower" or "mturk"
+        experiments: {              // Each sub-object here will have whatever format suits the experiment.
+            ajax_interaction: {
+                headers: { ... },
+                img: ['a.jpg', 'c.jpg'],
+            },
+            example: {
+                name: 'Billy Joel'
+            },
+            external_link: {
+                dob: {
+                    year: 1992,
+                    month: 2,
+                    day: 21
+                }
+            }
+        }
+    }

 ## View rendering
 The React library is used both server and client side.